-Jason Turret is a licensed psychologist who earned his doctorate in clinical psychology (Psy.D.) from the University of Denver’s Graduate School of Professional Psychology.
+Jason Turret is a licensed psychologist who earned his doctorate in clinical psychology (Psy.D.) from the University of Denver’s Graduate School of Professional Psychology in 2016.
 He received his master’s degree from the University of Denver and his bachelor’s degree from the University of Colorado Boulder.
 Jason is very passionate about psychological assessment, and he has expertise in Attention-Deficit/Hyperactivity Disorder (ADHD), learning disabilities, IQ testing, and personality testing, which can provide diagnostic clarification and recommendations for treatment.
 He also has experience with collaborative / therapeutic assessment, an approach to testing in which assessors and clients work together to gain a deeper understanding of themselves and their struggles.
 In addition to private practice, Jason has experience conducting psychological assessments at the University of Colorado Boulder, the Mental Health Center of Denver (MHCD), Children’s Hospital Colorado, and the University of Denver.
 Jason completed his pre-doctoral internship year and post-doctoral fellowship with a focus in psychological assessment at the University of Colorado Boulder.
 Jason is also currently the president of the Colorado Assessment Society, which is an organization of psychologists dedicated to the advancement of cognitive and personality assessment.
 For more information, check out Jason’s LinkedIn Profile or his PsychologyToday Profile.
 When Jason is not in the office, he enjoys the outdoors, playing soccer, skiing and snowboarding, cooking, and spending time with his family.

 Lindsay Rosen is a doctoral student in clinical psychology at the University of Denver’s Graduate School of Professional Psychology.
 She earned her master’s degree from Tufts University’s Eliot-Pearson Department of Child Study and Human Development with a concentration in Clinical Developmental Health and Psychology.
 Her professional background includes working with children and families in school, hospital, and therapy settings.
 She is most passionate about conducting assessments with individuals affected by various social, emotional, and cognitive difficulties.
 Lindsay has experience completing psychological assessments at Harvard University’s Social Neuroscience and Psychopathology Lab, as well as in private practice settings.
 Last year, she completed a practicum conducting neuropsychological assessments at NeuroWorks, LLC in Boulder, CO.
 Lindsay is originally from Tampa, Florida and loves living in Colorado.
 When Lindsay is not in class or working, she enjoys cooking, gardening, live music, and getting outdoors as often as possible.